SAP-samples/teched2023-DA271/exercises/ex2/README.md

 Hierarchy directories are modelled as dimensions and the product hierarchy entity will later associate to it.
 Since we deal with time-dependent hierarchies (note that we will configure the new product strategy to only go live at the start of 2024), two special columns (VALIDFROM, VALIDTO) tell the system the validity period of each hierarchy.
 In order for the Analytic Model to leverage this information, we need to assign the corresponding semantic types.
 Then when selecting the hierarchies in the Analytic Model, the system will query the hierarchy directory table with the reference date provided by the users and ensure that the only hierarchies whose validity period contains that reference date are being returned.

 -   Open local table *HierarchyDirectory*
 -   Preview its data
 -   In section General, change Semantic Usage to *Dimension*
 -   In section Attributes, change
     -   For VALIDFROM, set semantic type to *Business Date - From*
         For VALIDTO, set semantic type to *Business Date - To*
     -   For DESCRIPTION, set semantic type to *Text*
     -   For HIERARCHYID, set label column to *DESCRIPTION*
 -   Save & deploy

 Note that we model the description as a language-independent field here.
 If we wanted to have language-dependent hierarchies, we'd need to follow the steps done above for product texts, where a text entity is created and associated to the dimension (here: HierarchyDirectory) via a text association.

-As an optional exercise, you can create a table with language dependent data, enter some data to it and do that modelling by yourself.
+As an additional exercise, you can use the provided table with language dependent data.
+That lesson is covered in...
+**
+[from Jan's other recording!]**

 ### Create Text Node Dimension